chris-stanton/APP-waypointJS-demo/README.md

 ---

 ## Description:
-##### Functioning parallax webpage that uses waypointJS to its fullest.
-WaypointJS is onlt triggering alerts in this example but can be used to trigger anything with Javascript.
-This project contains only HTML, CSS, Javascript, WaypointJS and notifyJS.
+##### Functioning parallax webpage that uses WaypointJS to its fullest.
+WaypointJS is only triggering alerts in this example but can be used to trigger anything with Javascript.
+This project contains only HTML, CSS, Javascript, WaypointJS and NotifyJS.
 Project is both mobile and desktop friendly.

 ###### Desktop views:
 <img src="./public/assets/images/screenshots/desktop-one.png" width="50%">